 - (1) Questions should not contain

 - (a) offensive or unparliamentary language;

 - (b) statements of facts or names of persons unless they are strictly necessary to explain the question and can be authenticated;

 - (c) argument or opinion;

-- (d) reflections on Court decisions and sub judice matters;
+- (d) reflections on court decisions and/or sub judice matters;

 - (e) hypothetical matter; or

 - (f) reflections upon persons whose conduct may only be challenged on a substantive motion.

 - (2) Questions should not ask for

-- (a) an expression of opinion;
+- (a) an expression of opinion; or

-- (b) legal opinion; or
+- (b) legal opinion.

-- (c) a statement or announcement of the Government's policy.

-- (3) Questions cannot refer to

-- (a) debates in either House in the previous six months of the same Session; or

-- (b) proceedings in committees which have not been reported to the Council.
+- (3) Questions cannot refer to confidential proceedings in committees which have not been reported to the Council.

 - (4) Questions may be asked to elicit information regarding business on the Notice Paper but debate on the matter must not be anticipated.

-- (5) A question cannot be asked again if during the previous six months of the same Session
+- (5) A question cannot be asked again if during the previous six months of the same Session -

 - (a) it has been fully answered; or

 - (b) an answer has previously been refused.